strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/AppLocker/AppLocker.md

 ![](attachments/mounterror.png)

-If this is the case, just run the following command to navigate into the mounted directory:
+If this is the case, ignore it.
+Run the following command to navigate into the mounted directory:

 <pre>cd /mnt/windows-share</pre>